kgiszewski/Machina/README.md

 Archetype and Nested Content are a bit tougher since they are saving data differently and now this change pulls the rug out from them.
 At this time I haven't written converters for those.
 So don't change any items bundled into Nested Content\Archetype just yet.
 It'll just be pain for you.

 **Can I just test a small set first?**
-You can pass a doctype to the migrations in this form `mcp 0 homepage` to limit the content to the `homepage` doctype.
-Use `mcp 1 homepage` to persist the changes to just that doctype.
+You can pass a doctype to the migrations in this form `machina-mcp -f:homepage` to limit the content to the `homepage` doctype.
+Use `machina-mcp -p:1 -f:homepage` to persist the changes to just that doctype.

 **I don't see the commands I'm expecting.**
 Confirm the `Machina.dll` is in your `/bin`.
 Visual Studio doesn't like to copy DLL's (even if they are referenced) to the /bin unless there is a usage somewhere in code.
 You can force it by using a dummy class like this: